1915 Singapore Mutiny: Setting up of Special Branch Unit and other related initiatives

 The 1915 mutiny was a watershed event in the way that the British viewed security in their Malayan colonies.
 More importance than ever was placed on political intelligence, espionage, and the surveillance of potential subversives.
 Following the mutiny, a political intelligence bureau was established in Singapore under direct command and control of Major General Dudley Howard Ridout, General-Officer-Commanding (GOC) Singapore.
-This eventually paved the way for the formation of the Criminal Intelligence Department (Special Branch) was set up in 1919.
+This eventually paved the way for the formation of the Criminal Intelligence Department (Special Branch) set up in 1919.

 Other institutions were also formed with the purpose of providing feedback and monitoring activities on the ground.
 To enhance the protection of its crown colony further from internal skirmishes and attacks, in August 1915, the legislative council passed the Reserve Force and Civil Guard Ordinance.
-This was the first Act passed in a British colony which imposed compulsory military service on all male subjects between the ages 15 to 55 who were not in the armed forces, volunteers, or police.
+This was the first Act passed in a British colony which imposed compulsory military service on all male subjects between the ages of 15 and 55 who were not in the armed forces, volunteers, or police.
 Additionally, a Reserve force in the Volunteer Corps was created for fit men over the age 40.
 From the slew of new initiatives enforced, it was clear that the British had taken the debacle of the mutiny as a serious lesson to learn from and to prevent from happening again.